dgraph-io/dgraph4j/README.md

 ### Run a mutation

-`txn.Mutate` would run the mutation.
-It takes in a `protos.Mutation` object, which provides two main ways to set data: JSON and RDF N-Quad.
+`Transaction#mutate` runs a mutation.
+It takes in a `Mutation` object, which provides two main ways to set data: JSON and RDF N-Quad.
 You can choose whichever way is convenient.

 We're going to continue using JSON.
-You could modify the Go structs parsed from the query, and marshal them back into JSON.

 ```go
 	// Move $5 between the two accounts.